Questions about how to decorate a staircase wall are something I get pretty often.

 This height marks the average eye level and should serve as the center focal point for your most important art or photo.

-Staircase walls are a lot of fun, and offer a great canvas on which to express your personality.
+Staircase walls are a lot of fun, and can offer a great canvas on which to express your personality.

 Whether you choose a theme or create a collage of several different ideas, adding to your staircase walls will improve your overall home decor.

 However you approach it, your staircase will go from a part of your home you overlooked to a major expression of your personal style.